gsquire/sendgrid-rs/README.md

 [![Build Status](https://travis-ci.org/gsquire/sendgrid-rs.svg?branch=master)](https://travis-ci.org/gsquire/sendgrid-rs)

 sendgrid-rs implements all of the functionality of other supported SendGrid client libraries.
 To use sendgrid-rs you must first create a SendGrid account and generate an API key.
-To create an API key for your SendGrid account, use the account management interface or see:  [page](https://sendgrid.com/docs/API_Reference/Web_API_v3/API_Keys/index.html)
+To create an API key for your SendGrid account, use the account management interface or see the [SendGrid API Documentation](https://sendgrid.com/docs/API_Reference/Web_API_v3/API_Keys/index.html).

 sendgrid-rs is available on [crates.io](https://crates.io/crates/sendgrid) and can be included in your Cargo.toml as follows: